Influencer — Review

 Cinematography: David Schuurman

-I wonder if the director and co-writer of Influencer, Kurtis David Harder knew the meta-reaction the title of his film Influencer would have.
-Admittedly, the title of the film had me thinking that it would be a reasonably straightforward film, where some influencer gets in trouble in Thailand because they’re too busy filming, and the moral of the story would be about taking in the real world around you, or something like that.
-I’ve seen it before.
-However, much like you shouldn’t judge a film by its title, you shouldn’t always judge someone by the way they look or act either.
+I wonder if director and co-writer Kurtis David Harder knew the meta-reaction the title of his film Influencer would have.
+Admittedly, the title had me expecting a straightforward story about an influencer getting into trouble in Thailand for chasing content—the usual “touch grass” moral.
+However, much like you shouldn’t judge a film by its title, you shouldn’t always judge someone by how they look or act either.

-There’s something off about CW the moment she appears on screen, and if your “run girl” senses are tingling, you’re in the right.
-About 30 minutes into Influencer, the opening credits finally play, and the title card appears on the screen.
-What follows is a dark dive into the new world, what people can do with technology, and just the right amount of sick and twisted planning.
+There’s something off about CW from her first scene, and if your “run, girl” instincts flare up, you’re on the right track.
+About 30 minutes in, the opening credits finally roll and the title card hits—then the film swerves into a darker, tech-savvy thriller with just the right amount of sick, meticulous planning.

 Influencer is available to stream on Shudder from 26/05.